Are You Comfortable, Competent, and Confident

 Module 3: Three-Tier Assessment: identifying and Working with the Issues–Deep Dive Part 1

-- Work effectively with desire issues in multiple contexts.
+- Work effectively with desire issues in multiple contexts, and learn to conceptualize desire issues through the lens of differentiation

 Module 4: Three-Tier Assessment: Identifying and Working with the Issues–Deep Dive Part 2

-- Work with arousal and orgasm issues through multiple entry points.
+- Approach tough arousal and orgasm issues from multiple angles

 Module 5: Pelvic Anatomy: Not Just for Reproduction